 If you can’t see your client in person, here’s the next best thing: video calling.
 If language and time zones don’t pose a barrier, there’s really nothing better than speaking face to face with your client or team.
 Even on the phone you can misinterpret each other and get the wrong message.
 Face to face means you can see the other person’s emotion and mood when they’re speaking to you, which gives you an extra level of clarity.
 As well as video calling, Skype offers regular telephone calls too.

 Slack is the hot messaging app of the moment.
 And you can see why.
 It’s more than just messaging – Slack claims to reduce the number of emails you and your team send to each other (and that’s got to be a good thing, right?).
 It’s got a whole host of features, including integrations which make it easy to create polls, add documents, send gifs and much, much more.
+You can also integrate Slack and Google Ads and get all the info, alerts and metrics on your Slack Chat!
 A great one for remote teams is to type /hangout and everyone in your Slack channel will be in a Google hangout within seconds.

 There are a lot of nifty new tools on the market that claim to replace email, but don’t forget this trusty workhorse.
 You can be guaranteed that most creatives and clients will have an email account whoever they are and wherever in the world they may be.
 Whereas not everyone will have an account with Skype, Dropbox, Slack etc. Depending on the situation and the purpose, sometimes an email is best.